 Acrylic paints are created by suspending dense pigments within an acrylic polymer emulsion along with other chemicals.
-Acrylic is known for being a dynamic and versatile medium.
-Depending on how much you dilute your acrylic paints with water, or even modify with acrylic gels, you can manipulate the consistency of your acrylic paintings so that they resemble other mediums.
+Acrylic is known for being a dynamic and versatile artistic medium.
+Depending on how much you dilute your paints with water, or even modify them with acrylic gels and mediums, you can manipulate the consistency so that they resemble other mediums.
 With different manipulation methods, you can achieve the look of oils, watercolours, gouache and more.

-For this reason, many artists enjoy working with acrylic paints because they find so much freedom in working with them and are not limited to any one style.
+For this reason, many artists enjoy working with acrylics because they find so much freedom in working with them and are not limited to any one style.

 How do you paint with acrylics?

 In most cases, you won’t need to prime a canvas you purchased from a shop.
-If you stretch and mount your own canvas however, you will need to prime the canvas before beginning to apply your acrylic paints.
-If you opt to paint on something like a thick watercolour paper, this will need to be primed.
-But you can also paint on a number of other surfaces with acrylics, including wood.
+If you stretch and mount your own canvas, however, you will need to prime the canvas before beginning.
+If you opt to paint on something like thick watercolour paper, this will need to be primed.
+But you can also paint on a number of other surfaces, including wood.
 You can find out how to paint on wood with acrylics on our blog.

 How do you use acrylic mediums and varnishes?

-Although it’s not necessary to use mediums or varnishes when painting with acrylics, if you choose to do so you can achieve some wonderful techniques and styles that the paint alone wouldn’t allow for.
+Although it’s not necessary to use acrylic mediums or varnishes when painting with acrylics.
+If you choose to do so, you can achieve some wonderful techniques and styles that the paint alone wouldn’t allow for.
 Some of the most common mediums and varnishes used by acrylic artists include:

-Gloss Medium: Achieve a glossy finish for your acrylic artworks with a quality gloss medium.
+Gloss Medium: Achieve a glossy finish for your acrylic artwork with a quality gloss medium.
 This works by increasing transparency and enhances the depth and intensity of your colours.

 Slo-Dri Fluid Additive: Due to the fact that acrylic paint dries so quickly, it can make it difficult to achieve certain effects.
 A medium such as this allows for smoother blending and allows artists longer to work.